2020 NFL Week 1 schedule: Start date, how to watch, times

-Football season officially begins on Thursday, September 10, here are the 2020 NFL week one games and how to watch.
+Football season officially begins on Thursday, September 10, here are the 2020 NFL week 1 games, times and how to watch.

 The season opens up with a battle between the Houston Texans and the defending Super Bowl Champions, the Kansas City Chiefs at Arrowhead Stadium in Kansas City, Missouri.
 Coverage begins at 7:00 p.m.
 ET on NBC (or on the NBC Sports app).